 So annotate and room tag.
 And I can tag the rooms for those options.
 Now, option A, if you remember, we actually deleted those rooms.

 If I change it to option A, those rooms are gone.
-But we can add them back if we wanted to, the same way we did before.
-If this was gonna be our men's room and I'll just add them both simultaneously, but this will be men.
+But we can add them back if we want to, the same way we did before.
+If this was going to be our men's room and I'll just add them both simultaneously, but this will be men.

-We wanna do the same thing on level two.
-And the key here is gonna be to make sure that we have everything set up in a way that makes sense and doesn't create any confusion between the two options because you can see we're only dealing with two here and it can already kind of get a little out of control if you don't manage it.
+We want to do the same thing on level two.
+And the key here is going to be to make sure that we have everything set up in a way that makes sense and doesn't create any confusion between the two options because you can see we're only dealing with two here and it can already kind of get a little out of control if you don't manage it.
 So I'll go ahead and add my call out.

-But if you'll notice, we're back in that same situation where before, because I've got this set to main model.
+But if you'll notice, we're back in that same situation where before, because I've got this set to the main model.
 So it's recognizing only the primary.
-We'll wanna make sure we set this to option A and then we can go in and we can add those rooms.
+We want to make sure we set this to Option A and then we can go in and we can add those rooms.

 So this'll be, I believe it was 209.
 And then we'll have room 210 for the women's room.
 And we're just ignoring those errors.

 And there we go.
 Now we've got our room set up and options are ready to go.
-And next thing to do is gonna be to put them on a drawing sheet.
+And the next thing to do is going to be to put them on a drawing sheet.